20 Best Things to Do in Dubrovnik, Croatia

 Ask anyone what you should do in Dubrovnik and this will be the first thing they say.
 It may be touristy and sometimes crowded, but trust me, it’s popular for good reason.
 I couldn’t get enough of looking out at the sea on one side and the red roofs of the old town on the other.
-Admission is 90kn and you should give yourself at least an hour to make the almost 2km loop.
-Go as soon as they open to avoid the majority of the crowds.
+I also took a ton of photos.

 2. Swim off the city walls

 During your walk along the walls you’ll probably notice a few people swimming in the water.
 You should definitely join those people.
 There are a few spots where there are pool ladders to climb in an out of the water and if you’re brave, you can cannonball off one of the bigger rocks.
 You’ll get a view of the city that not everyone has.
 There are no shallow areas here so this is probably best for stronger swimmers.

 3. Have a drink at a cliff bar